eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - verifying the identity of the User in compliance with LoA high requirements,
 - issuing a PID to the Wallet Unit, and
-- making available, in a privacy preserving way, information for Relying Parties to verify the validity of the PID.
+- making available, in a privacy-preserving way, information for Relying Parties to verify the validity of the PID.

 The terms and conditions of these services are for each Member State to determine.